lyubeka99/sql-injection-lab/README.md

-You use the lab to follow along with the [SQL injection video](https://www.youtube.com/watch?v=jufQk2Phfq4&t=82s).
+You can use this lab to follow along with the [SQL injection video](https://www.youtube.com/watch?v=jufQk2Phfq4&t=82s).

 Start PostgreSQL locally.
 The hardcoded credentials are postgres:postgres.
 Change if your local POstgreSQL uses different credentials.
 ```bash